couchbase/query/docs/n1ql-select.md

 ### UNION [ ALL ]

-UNION and UNION ALL are used to combine results from multiple SELECTs.
+UNION and UNION ALL are used to combine results from multiple sub-selects.

 UNION returns distinct results, such that there are no duplicates.